-Personal Injuries in the Workplace: What You Should Know
+Personal Injuries in the Workplace: Here’s What You Should Know

 There is always a chance that you could suffer an injury on the job.
-Whether you work in an office, construction, or anything in between, opportunities exist where workers may sustain injuries.
+Whether you work in an office, on a construction site, or anything in between, opportunities exist where workers may sustain injuries.

 What Are the Most Common Types of Workplace Injuries?

 There are several common injuries that can happen in the workplace.
 The first category includes trips, slips, and falls.